algesten/zu/README.md

 `zu.attr(nodes, name)`

-Return the attribute value for `names` from the first element in the given array of nodes.
+Return the attribute value for `name` from the first element in the given array of nodes.

 `:: [n], s -> s`